ImageMagick/Usage-Markdown/api/index.md

 As a security issue, you should especially watch out for filenames that contain spaces, quotes, punctuation, control-characters, or other meta-characters, as both IM and Shells may try to expand them.

-The problem is that a file called '`*?@${&) .jpg`' is actually a perfectly legal filename under UNIX, but a LOT of programs will have trouble handling it if that program (like both shell and IM) also do filename expansion.
+The problem is that a file called '`*?@${&) .jpg`' is actually a perfectly legal filename under Unix, but a LOT of programs will have trouble handling it if that program (like both shell and IM) also do filename expansion.

 Remember, even if you prevent the shell from doing 'glob' meta-character expansion, IM itself also does this expansion (for DOS usage).
 As such, preventing all such characters (and producing an error), is probably a wise thing to do.